Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Abstract

 \section{Abstract}

 \ifincludeFile

-This paper proposes an algebraic framework for analyzing event execution intervals and sequences, introducing the concept of \textbf{Optional Intervals Event (OIE)} as a core abstraction.
-The $\bOIE$ 4-tuple realizes the mapping of real-world events, storing all feasible execution intervals and sub-event relationships.
-Based on this, two sequential operations are defined: \BF{Complete Sequential Addition ($\oplus$)} models concurrent events with a certain degree of equal opportunity within a shared time domain, \BF{Complete Sequential Multiplication ($\otimes$)} models sequential events with a strict order.
-And the algebraic properties and orbit spaces of these operations are analyzed.
+This paper proposes an algebraic framework for analyzing event execution intervals and sequences, introducing ``Optional Intervals Event ($\bOIE$)'' as a 4-tuple abstraction $(\C,\ \F,\ \I,\ \A)$ that serves as a pre-execution planning tool for real-world events.
+The $\bOIE$ establishes a mapping to real-world events and stores all feasible execution intervals together with dependency relationships among sub-events.
+Based on this abstraction, we define two $n$-ary finitary operations: (i) ``Complete Sequence Addition ($\oplus|_{\alpha}^{\beta}$)'', which models concurrent events with a certain degree of equal opportunity within a shared time domain; and (ii) ``Complete Sequence Multiplication ($\otimes$)'', which models strictly ordered sequential events.
+We analyze the algebraic properties of these operations, including closure, non-commutativity, permutational equivalence, and orbit spaces.
+We prove that, for any non-degenerate finite $\bOIE$ set, $\oplus|_{\alpha}^{\beta}$ yields a single-orbit space due to permutational equivalence, whereas $\otimes$ may yield multiple orbits.
+This orbital divergence rigorously captures the fundamental symmetry gap between concurrent and sequential execution.

-Addressing the traditional challenge of ``simultaneous start'', this paper argues that pointwise temporal equality of timestamps is an unattainable ideal due to physical limits of observational precision.
-Instead, using sequential operation, ``simultaneous start'' is reformulated as a certain degree of equal opportunity within an equipotential time window, rather than observed instantaneous equality.
-This paradigm shift emphasizes integrating subjective algebraic structures to move the perspective from passive observation to active constraint-aware planning, providing a more rigorous formal foundation for event scheduling, physical simulation, and computational modeling that can handle inherent observational uncertainties. \fi